xiallc/PixieSDK/README.md

 * Host-side list-mode data buffering prevents data loss from full list-mode data FIFOs.
 * JSON settings files contain metadata regarding the module's configuration and firmware as well as DSP variables.
 * Firmware loads in parallel.
-A full crate takes just over 1 second to get all modules booted.
+A full crate takes about 3 seconds to boot.
 * Optimized wait times reduces the time spent waiting on the hardware.
 * Removed the need for `pxisys.ini`.